The Royal Tenenbaums: Filming

 Around 250 sets were employed during photography.
-Art director Carl Sprague said the crew avoided sites that would identify New York City, and even altered street signs.
+Art director Carl Sprague said that the crew avoided sites that would identify New York City, and even altered street signs.
 The house used in the film is located at 339 Convent Avenue, near the famous Sugar Hill in the Hamilton Heights section of Harlem in Manhattan.

 For his "quintessential New York story", Anderson went location scouting in May 2000, spotted the house and admired what he described as its "storybook quality".
 The owner, Willie Woods, was planning to remodel it, but agreed to delay the project for six months so principal photography could take place.
-Anderson said the film's dalmatian mice that populate the house were created by crew adding spots with a Sharpie marker.
+Anderson said that the film's dalmatian mice that populate the house were created by crew adding spots with a Sharpie marker.

 The Waldorf-Astoria was used for the hotel scenes, while Central Park Zoo stood in for a rain forest.
 A United States Navy training ship represented Richie's ship.
-The crew added 10,000 square feet of AstroTurf at Forest Hills Stadium, to film Richie's tennis match.
+The crew added 10,000 square feet of AstroTurf at Forest Hills Stadium to film Richie's tennis match.

 Filming took place at the Waldorf-Astoria.

-During production, Anderson gave Huston photographs of his mother who, like Etheline, was an archaeologist.
+During production, Anderson gave Huston photographs of his mother, who, like Etheline, was an archaeologist.
 Huston said, "Wes would send pictures of his mother in aviator jackets or on archaeological digs, and he very specifically wanted me to wear a certain locket.
 Finally, I asked him, 'Wes, am I playing your mother?'"
 Anderson replied this was not the case.

 Anderson and Huston had a tense relationship with Hackman, who was not always amiable on set.
-On the first day Hackman and Huston appeared in a scene together, Huston had to slap him.
-Later she said the slap was real and "I hit him a really good one.
+On the first day, Hackman and Huston appeared in a scene together, and Huston had to slap him.
+Later, she said that the slap was real and "I hit him a really good one.
 I saw the imprint of my hand on his cheek and I thought, he's going to kill me."
 During young Margot's birthday scene in the opening scenes, Huston's hair caught fire from a birthday candle.
 Anderson credited Kumar Pallana with extinguishing the blaze before Huston was seriously injured.

 As shooting continued, the bird used for Mordecai was caught by a citizen of New Jersey, who demanded a price for its return.
 It was replaced instead by one more white in color.